The University of Zurich offers numerous doctoral degree programs.

 Depending on the doctoral studies in question, admission is also possible with a degree from a university of applied sciences or university of teacher education in a signatory state to the Lisbon Recognition Convention.
 Further information can be found on the website of the faculty concerned.

-- The prospective doctoral student has the academic knowledge and skills required to pursue the doctoral studies in question.
-Conditions and/or additional requirements may be attached to admission in certain cases.
-(These requirements will generally consist of Master’s modules.)
+The prospective doctoral student has the academic knowledge and skills required to pursue the doctoral studies in question.
+Additional requirements and/or conditions (generally in the form of Master’s modules) may be attached to admission in certain cases.
 Conditions must be met in a preparatory phase within the framework of doctoral studies.
 No doctoral modules may be booked during this preparatory phase.
 Additional requirements may be fulfilled during the preparatory phase or in parallel with doctoral modules.

 Details of the academic admission requirements for individual programs of doctoral study can be found on the website of the faculty concerned.